mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 We now want to replace the value of "80" with something calculated based on the Resource that contains the "LargeSquareImageSize".
 We do this by creating a **Markup Extension**.

-One of the things that XAML has that XML does not is "Markup expressions".
+One thing that XAML has that XML does not is "Markup expressions."
 You'll typically see them as the attributes in XAML files surrounded by curly braces.
 The "markup expression" is identified by the curly braces.
 It starts with the name of the "markup extension" and is followed by zero or more other parameters.

 > **Important**
 > Never forget that the 'X' in XAML stands for **eXtensible**.
-It was always intended that you'd use more than the built in capabilities.
+It was always intended that you'd use more than the built-in capabilities.
 A "Markup Extension" is only one of the ways that XAML can be extended.

 We'll create a new folder to store our markup extensions.
 Call it `Extensions`.